Sendō means "the way of the hermit" in Japanese.

 Through yoga asanas, I felt graceful and limber for the first time in years.
 Meditation helped me understand my thoughts and feelings, while breathing exercises taught me how to stay present in every moment.

 As a lifelong nerd who admired the discipline of martial artists, yoga offered me a way to cultivate that physical and mental excellence in a gentle way.
 Although Leslie passed away in 2022, I’m grateful for the introduction to yoga through her.
-While my goal is to run epic races, yoga is the real quest.
+My goal is to run epic races but yoga is the real quest.

-Call me Schwarz Bruder.
+Call me Ishmael.
 You don't want to see my ugly mug.

 Here's some fun facts though: